How-To Guides | Ozonator Installation - Spa Ozone

 Spa Equipment Access

-Regardless of ozonator type installed, the first step (after disconnecting the electrical power) is to remove the spa's access panel.
+After disconnecting the electrical power, remove the spa's access panel.

 Installation in an Ozone-Ready Spa